MickeyJ/angular-components-webpack/README.md

 $ npm run build

 ```
-For deploying to heroku, change your
+For deploying to heroku, change your __.gitignore__ file to *include* the public bundle.
+Also, *ignore* the src folder all together.

-.gitignore file to *include* the public bundle like this...
+Should look like this...

 ```

 node_modules
+src/*
 #public/bundle.js

 ```